Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves

-Following the Feynman rules in \cref{fig:F_Rules} and \cref{fig:F_Rules_add}, we can obtain all of the nonvanishing Feynman diagrams up to linear order in $\Delta_{L}^{2}$.
+Following the Feynman-like rules in \cref{fig:F_Rules} and \cref{fig:F_Rules_add}, we can obtain all of the nonvanishing Feynman-like diagrams up to linear order in $\Delta_{L}^{2}$.
 However, the disconnected diagrams, which are of zeroth order in $\Delta_{L}^{2}$, correspond to the monopole squared, i.e., $\bar{\omega}_{\uGW}^{2}(\eta,q)$, which has been studied in Eq.~(\ref{eq:omegabar}) and Eq.~(\ref{eq:ogwetaa0qsai}).
 Since they are homogeneous, we disregard them in the following.
-At linear order in $\Delta_L^{2}$, we depict the Feynman diagrams in \cref{fig:APS-all}.
+At linear order in $\Delta_L^{2}$, we depict the Feynman-like diagrams in \cref{fig:APS-all}.
 In each panel of \cref{fig:APS-all}, there is an ``$\fnl$ bridge'' that connects the initial inhomogeneities at two different locations separated by a long distance.
 Diagrams at higher order in $\Delta_{L}^{2}$ are negligible due to the assumption of $A_L\ll A_S$.

-The Feynman diagrams in \cref{fig:APS-all} can be understood as follows.
+The Feynman-like diagrams in \cref{fig:APS-all} can be understood as follows.
 On the one hand, there is an ensemble average of the energy density of \acp{SIGW} over a quantity of Hubble horizons in the neighbourhood of $\bx_{\uin}$.
 On the other hand, the energy densities of \acp{SIGW} at $\bx_\uin$ and $\bx_\uin '$ separated by a long distance are connected by the $\fnl$ bridge.
 Therefore, this picture is equivalent to the following mathematical result

 where the superscript $^{\mathcal{O}(\Delta_{L}^{2})}$ denotes the linear order in $\Delta_{L}^{2}$.
 During the mathematical derivation, we have approximately take $\bq-\bk\simeq \bq$ because of $k \ll q$.
 Therefore, the eight-point correlator $\langle\zeta^{8}\rangle$, which is used for expressing $\langle\omega_\uGW(\eta_\uin,\bx_\uin,\bq) \omega_\uGW(\eta_\uin,\bx_\uin',\bq')\rangle$, becomes